-3.3 Threshold compliance check
+3.2 Mandate compliance check

-Prior to a contract being awarded, procuring agencies are responsible for performing a supplier compliance check, to ensure businesses have not been sanctioned under the Threshold or the Mandate.
+Prior to a contract being awarded, procuring agencies are responsible for performing a supplier compliance check to ensure businesses have not been sanctioned under the Mandate or the Threshold.
 An online checking tool, managed by the QGP Compliance Branch, has been developed to facilitate this process.
 Procuring agencies are responsible for using the checking tool to confirm compliance ahead of engaging a supplier.

-If a supplier does have a non-compliance record under the Threshold or Mandate, this information will be provided on the checking tool using the Australian Business Number/Australian Company Number search function.
+If a supplier does have a non-compliance record under the Mandate or Threshold, this information will be provided on the checking tool using the Australian Business Number/Australian Company Number search function.
 The checking tool offers a point-in-time account of a supplier's compliance under these policies, therefore procuring agencies will be required to keep a record of the supplier's compliance status prior to entering into any contractual arrangements.

-Details of a supplier's compliance history remain confidential and are published for internal government use only.
-Procuring agencies will not have the authority to publicly release compliance details under the Threshold or Mandate, unless agreed contract terms allow agencies to do so.
+Details of a supplier's compliance history remains confidential and is published for internal government use only.
+Procuring agencies will not have the authority to publicly release compliance details under the Mandate or Threshold, unless agreed contract terms allow agencies to do so.
 Procuring agencies can only access the online checking tool if they are using a government network.
-This resource is available here: www.forgov.qld.gov.au/complete-supplier-check.
+This resource is available at www.forgov.gld.gov.au/complete-supplier-check.

-Where procuring agencies have the opportunity to approve subcontractors engaged through the contract supply chain, they will be responsible for performing this same compliance check on proposed subcontracting businesses.
+Where procuring agencies have the opportunity to approve subcontractors engaged through the contract supply chain they will be responsible for performing this same compliance check on proposed subcontracting businesses.
 While the procuring agency does not have the authority to share sanction information between suppliers (unless publication of sanction contract clauses apply), the agency still maintains the right to reject a proposed subcontractor.